alberto56/travel_list/README.md

  * download entertainment (movies)
  * make sure people sharing your internet connection know how to reset it if it fails
  * email autoresponder
+ * advise consulate abroad of your presence in foreign country

 working gear